 The API and FDF industries are expected to grow even more rapidly due to the Coronavirus crises.
 We believe that this is an opportunity for the industry at many different levels.
 The global demand for paracetamols, immunity boosters, and even specialised drugs and vaccines are expected to sustain.
 Historically, nearly 85% of the antibiotics used in the USA are imported from China.
 The supply shocks from China has affected Europe and the USA, and there is potential for India to step in and export to global markets

-There is scope to establish manufacturing clusters comprising of API, FDF and ingredient/KSM manufacturers.
+There is scope to establish manufacturing clusters comprising of API manufacturers, Formulation manufactures and FDF manufacturers.
 While a cluster had been set up in Telangana in 2016, several other ventures of a much larger scale are needed in the life sciences ecosystem.
-There are opportunities in entering into partnerships and joint ventures to improve quality, widen product portfolio, and enter global markets.
+Manufacturers should also enter partnerships and Joint Ventures to improve quality, widen product portfolio, and enter global markets.
 For example, Zydus Takeda- a partnership between Zydus Cadila and Takeda Pharmaceutical (Japan) is a 100% export-oriented unit developing API’s and KSM’s and undertaking research in complex substances.

 II.
 Investment in Research and Development of complex API’s will command higher premiums and provide better margins

 Research and development spend is an important metric used by global customers to evaluate the performance and capability of a supplier.
-Indian firms with higher investment and resources in R&D makeup 46% of the overall FDA DMF approvals and received 336 ANDA approvals in 2019.
+Indian firms with high importance to R & D makeup 46% of the overall FDA DMF approvals and received 336 ANDA approvals in 2019.